VadimGush/cpack/README.md

 ## How to store libraries remotely
 Find any server and launch `cpack-server` on it.
 It will act as a repository for all libraries that you need for the project.

-Then just add host of that server to `libraries.json` and run `cpack pull`.
+Then just add host of that server to `libraries.json` and run `cpack push` to upload local libraries or `cpack pull` to download libraries.